mjambon/oss-honor-code/README.md

 Employee FAQ
 --

+### Would the honor code prevent some good people from using my software?

+Unfortunately yes, if they work for uncooperative organizations.
+Even people who develop open-source software within their organization won't be able to use your software if their organization doesn't invest sufficiently in open-source software development.

 ### Can I fork a project and remove the honor code notice?

 Legally yes, morally no. It is against the spirit of the honor code to